PEtab-dev/PEtab-GUI/README.md

 ## Usage

-After installation, launch the PEtab GUI from the command line using the `petab_gui` command.
+After installation, launch PEtabGUI from the command line using the `petab_gui` command.

 Optionally, you can provide the path to an existing PEtab YAML file